18F/uswds-jekyll/pages/support/FAQs.md

 The Virtual Research Support Core is a team of Iowa State University and ARS personnel who manage the maintenance and operation of the Ceres HPC system and provide user support.
 See the [Virtual Research Support Core page](https://usda-ars-gbru.github.io/scinet-site/support/vsrc/) and [How do I contact the VRSC for assistance?](#how-do-i-contact-the-vrsc-for-assistance) for more details.

 ### How do I contact the VRSC for assistance?
-Contact scinet_vrsc@ars.usda.gov for operational issues affecting a single user such as:
+Contact scinet_vrsc@usda.gov for operational issues affecting a single user such as:
 * I can't login
 * I'm having problems with a batch script
 * I'm have a problem with storage